 In today’s post, I wanted to show how content marketing can and should benefit from these same psychological principles as its use increases and advertising’s effectiveness decreases.
 Specifically, we’ll look at the similarities between subliminal advertising (in theory) and content marketing (in practice).
 Let’s take a closer look:

 The Indirect Route to Content Creation.

 The rise of content marketing (and inbound marketing) can be attributed to the buyer’s growing disdain for the hard sell.
 They don’t want to be told what to buy or when to buy it; they want to feel as though they arrived at that decision on their own.
-Knowing this, the smart brands have abandoned the direct “buy now” mentality in favor of a more indirect approach.
+Knowing this, smart brands have abandoned the direct “buy now” mentality in favor of a more indirect approach.
 Like the subliminal advertiser, the content marketer also wants a consumer to take action but understands that the buyer must be “nudged” into this decision.

 So instead of placing hidden images into advertisements, the number one content marketing goal for 77% of B2B marketers is generating brand awareness.
 The content marketer masks their hard sell in the form of thought leadership, commentary, and opinion.
 With blog posts, whitepapers, webinars, and other forms of content not overtly specific to the brand, the content marketer nudge the buyer by alluding to the benefits of their product or service – not stating them directly.

 The key to making this strategy work for your business is to actually provide real value.
 80% of consumers said “authenticity of content” is the most influential factor in their decision to become a follower of a brand.
 Your audience knows when your “5 Tips for Managing Your IT Infrastructure” post is really just “5 Reasons to Buy Our Widget.”
 This type of content will gain your brand awareness, but not the kind you want.